jawaddle/learn_git/jw_gitnotes.md

 git remote show origin # show detailed info on <origin> repo git branch -r # show branches in remote repo

+git log -p origin/master # view a branch to see where we may have to resolve
+                         # 3 way merge
+# resolve 2-way conflict manually then perform merge
+git commit
+git push

-# to modify remote repo, first pull changes from repo, then merge with local branch,
+# to modify remote repo, first pull changes from repo,
-# the push back to origin
+# then merge with local branch, then push back to origin

 ```